 Laser treatments are another option for those with acne scars, and they too have proven to be highly effective.
 Laser resurfacing can produce some great results for those with light acne scars.
 If you have scarring that goes deeper into the tissue, laser treatments are probably not the way to go.
 These treatments work by removing the outermost layers of skin of the affected areas with a powerful laser tool.

 CO2 laser resurfacing is one option that those with acne scars have, and it can work well with wrinkles, warts, and lighter scars.
 This type of laser treatment uses a short pulsed light energy, known as ultrapulse, to produce beans that remove thin layers of skin without significant heat damage.

 Erbium laser resurfacing can remove scars that are on the surface as well as those which are moderately deep.
 There is minimal burning of the surrounding tissue with this procedure, and recovery time is generally faster than with CO2 resurfacing.
 While this particular laser treatment is not right for everyone with acne scarring, it has been known to be effective with certain people with this problem.

-Excision treatment for acne scars comes with a number of benefits, but like many of these treatment options, it is not for everyone.
-Those who have deep ice pick acne scars are particularly good candidates for excision treatment, though laser resurfacing may also be required as a follow up measure.
+Excision treatment to get rid of acne scars comes with a number of benefits, but like many of these treatment options, it is not for everyone.
+Those who have deep ice pick scars are particularly good candidates for excision treatment, though laser resurfacing may also be required as a follow up measure.
 With this procedure, a doctor will cut into your skin to remove all traces of acne scarring and then close the wound with stitches.

-A skin graft can also be a highly effective option for acne scarring.
+A skin graft can also be a highly effective option to banish acne scars.
 With punch replacement grafting, a doctor uses a round sharp tool that is the same size as the scar to remove it completely.
 Skin is taken from the ear or another area of the body and is used to fill in the wound.
 These skin grafts have been known to produce outstanding results for those with even deep acne scars, and there are few serious risks involved.